Thank you for your interest in the School of Health Professions.

 The School of Health Professions provides opportunities for a diverse student body to obtain the knowledge, attitudes and skills necessary to serve in the health care professions and to continue their development throughout their professional careers.

-The School of Health Professions presently includes two academic departments, the Department of Physician Assistant Studies and the Department of Physical Therapy.
+The School of Health Professions presently includes two academic departments, the Department of Physician Assistant Studies and the Department of Physical Therapy, and one Graduate Certificate in Lifestyle Health.

 Careers as either a physician assistant or a physical therapist are among the most rewarding and needed of all the health care professions.
 Individuals serving in these careers have challenging and satisfying careers while enjoying considerable flexibility in their choice of practice and working conditions.
 Classes in both programs include inter-professional experiences designed to prepare students to be contributing members of the healthcare team.

-Additional information regarding our programs in Physician Assistant Studies and Physical Therapy can be found on this website as it is available.
+Additional information regarding our programs can be found on this website.

 Again, thank you for your interest in the School of Health Professions.